Frequently Asked Questions for Adults

 How Does This Work?

 No matter what the issue, if your child is under 18 I will always want to speak to parents for the initial intake session.
 I will be gathering pertinent information, family history, and parental concerns, and providing information as to how I work.
 Young children will not need to be present for this appointment (they usually find it boring).
 Knowing that you are the expert in your child’s life, you and I will determine a basic plan for what best meets your child’s needs and how we should proceed.
-Older children and teens will be included in this determination and their input will help guide our decisions.
-We will schedule additional sessions that may include the child alone, the child and parent(s), or the entire family.
+Older children and teens can be included in this determination and their input will help guide our decisions.
+If we decide I am a good fit for therapy, we will schedule additional sessions that may include the child alone, the child and parent(s), or the entire family.
 I will periodically request sessions with parents to monitor the child’s progress and address any concerns.

 Where are you located?